mansi-11-02/Ci-Pipeline-Python/README.md

 ## 🚀 Workflow Trigger

-The pipeline runs on every push or pull request to the repository.
+The pipeline runs on every push to the repository.

 ## 🧱 Workflow Steps Breakdown